ikotun-dev/csc302_dump/readme.md

 ### DSA

-data structure - way of organize data in computer so that it can be used effectively.<br/>
+data structure - way of organizing data in computer so that it can be used effectively.<br/>
 different data structures suit specific use case.<br/>

 common data structures:<br/>